fjall-rs/fjall/README.md

 ## Stable disk format

-The disk format will be stable from 1.0.0 (oh, the dreaded 1.0.0...) onwards.
-Any breaking change after that will result in a major bump.
+The disk format is stable as of 1.0.0.
+Future breaking changes will result in a major version bump and a migration path.

 ## Examples